coreinfrastructure/best-practices-badge/doc/implementation.md

 log into that system and use the SQL language to make changes.
-E.G., on Heroku, presuming that you have installed the heroku command, and configured it for the system you are controlling (including the the necessary keys), you can pipe SQL commands to 'heroku pg:psql'.
+E.G., on Heroku, presuming that you have installed the heroku command, and configured it for the system you are controlling (including the necessary keys), you can pipe SQL commands to 'heroku pg:psql'.
-Obviously this only works if you've been given keys to control this.
+This only works if you've been given keys to control this.
 On Heroku we use PostgreSQL.
 Here are a few examples: